allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > **Tip**: A good ice-breaker is also demonstrating how to peel the sticky note so it would not curl
 > up… [for example here](https://www.youtube.com/watch?v=rPHLxOLuyLY)

-## Phase 1 Chaotic exploration (brains dump)
+## Phase 1 Chaotic exploration (brain dump)

 ### What is happening

 All participants are using orange sticky notes, writing down events and putting them on the board.
-Encourage the team to try to identify as many events as possible - if somebody is wrong, it's okay - others will correct.
+When events start appearing on the board, a discussion will naturally start about what kind of events they are, when they are happening or how or what is triggering it.

 ### Your role as a facilitator

-Your role as a facilitator is to listen and observe - how fast new stickies are appearing, where discussion is taking place (try to capture events people are arguing about).

 Explain that we treat our whole board as a timeline and time is passing from left to right - it helps to see what is happening before and after.
 Sometimes it is worth showing the importance of time in an example: